-- 1. If the referral contains facts which adversely affect current or future eligibility or payment, follow procedures found in CHANGE OF CIRCUMSTANCES; - 2.
-If an overpayment is identified, follow procedures in BENEFIT ERRORS; - 3.
+.
+If the referral contains facts which adversely affect current or future eligibility or payment, follow procedures found in CHANGE OF CIRCUMSTANCES;

+- a.
+If an overpayment is identified, follow procedures in BENEFIT ERRORS; - b.
 Complete the return response to FRED, indicating a summary of actions taken.